projectdiscovery/interactsh/README.md

 ### Nuclei - OOB Scan

-[Nuclei](https://github.com/projectdiscovery/nuclei) is fast and customizable vulnerability scanner utilize **Interactsh** for automated payload generation and detection of out of band based security vulnerabilities.
+[Nuclei](https://github.com/projectdiscovery/nuclei) vulnerability scanner can also utilize **Interactsh** for automated payload generation and detection of Out of band based security vulnerabilities.

 See [Nuclei + Interactsh](https://blog.projectdiscovery.io/nuclei-interactsh-integration/) Integration blog and [guide document](https://nuclei.projectdiscovery.io/templating-guide/interactsh/) for more info.